krtktwri/comp-phys-tools/README.md

 1. Parallelizing Python Code (to solve for Kepler orbits)

-Developed and being optimized for the next update:
+Developed and current being optimized for the next update:

 1. Iterative Crank Nicholson Integrator (to solve Schrodinger Equation for arbitrary potentials + generate GIFs of wavefunction)
 2. Adaptive Step-Size Runge Kutta (to solve stellar hydrostatic equilibrium)